Redoudou/redoudou.github.io/aboutme.md

 ---
 # Redwan

-- **Background:** French with Algerian roots, based in Brooklyn since 2015
-- **Current Role:** Executive Director of the Enterprise Ethereum Alliance (EEA) since January 2025
+- **Current Role:** Executive Director of the Enterprise Ethereum Alliance (EEA) since January 2025.
+I guide the organization’s mission to position Ethereum as the institutional-grade standard for global finance and industry.

 - **Previous Role:** Led the Developer Tooling Program at ChainSafe Systems, a leading R&D firm in Cryptography and Blockchain
 - **Experience:** 16+ years in program management across startups and large organizations (investment banking, aerospace and defense, hospitality)
 - **Specialization:** Since 2019, focused on blockchain and Web3 cross-functional teams and global operations
 - **Mission:** Federating the Ethereum ecosystem and showcasing Ethereum as the optimal platform for enterprise Web3 applications
+- **Background:** French with Algerian roots, based in Brooklyn since 2015

 ## Personal Interests
 - Exploring intersections of technology, social impact, and economic empowerment